RolandDreger/Higgs/README.md

 # Higgs
-Simple web-based editorial system with Kirby, pageJS and saxonJS.
+Simple web-based editorial system built on top of Kirby with pageJS and saxonJS modules.